 (Source: Author 2024)

 Table 5 shows that 54.9% of the employees indicated that pilferage prevention measures were critical, while 45.1% indicated that they were not critical.
 CCTV systems were rated critical by 79.3% employees and not critical by 20.7% respondents.
 Alarm systems were rated critical by 88.4% employees and not critical by 11.6% respondents.
 Another, 21.3% of the employees rated warehouse layout as critical while 78.7% rated them not critical.
-An equal proportion of respondents rated fire fighting safety critical 50% and not critical 50%.
+An equal proportion of respondents rated firefighting safety critical 50% and not critical 50%.
 Employee training was rated 15.2% critical by respondents and not critical by 84.8% of the respondents.
 Emergency exits were rated as 30.5% critical and 69.5% not critical.

 Based on this analysis, it emerges that the most critical resources in the organizations according to respondents were pilferage prevention measures, CCTV systems and alarm systems.
 Warehouse layout, emergency exits and employee training on internal inventory security systems were rated as less critical by majority of the warehouse workers.
 Therefore it is very important for all firms to try and combine all forms of internal inventory security systems as a way to avoid over reliance on one system.